Lou Vincent

 Lou Vincent (born 11 November 1978) is a former New Zealand cricketer and opening batsman.
 He has represented New Zealand in Test match, One Day International and Twenty20 International cricket as well as playing for Auckland in New Zealand domestic cricket and Worcestershire and Lancashire in English domestic cricket.

-In December 2013 it emerged that Vincent was being investigated by the International Cricket Council's anti-corruption unit (ACSU) in relation to allegations of his involvement in the spot-fixing of dozens of professional cricket matches, including matches in the Indian Cricket League, the ECB 40, the Bangladesh Premier League and the Champions League Twenty20.
+In December 2013, it emerged that Vincent was being investigated by the International Cricket Council's anti-corruption unit (ACSU) in relation to allegations of his involvement in the spot-fixing of dozens of professional cricket matches, including matches in the Indian Cricket League, the ECB 40, the Bangladesh Premier League and the Champions League Twenty20.

 In June 2014, the Bangladesh Cricket Board found him guilty for not alerting authorities that he had been approached and banned him for three years.
 On 1 July 2014, he accepted that he was involved in match fixing on many occasions.
 The England and Wales Cricket Board imposed a lifetime ban on Vincent playing in any form of cricket, applying to sanctioned matches by the ECB, the International Cricket Council or any other national cricket federation.
+On 8 December 2023, his ban from domestic cricket was lifted, it remains in place for international cricket.

 Early and personal life

-Vincent was born in Warkworth, New Zealand and is the son of well known ABC NewsRadio sports announcer Mike Vincent.
+Vincent was born in Warkworth, New Zealand, and is the son of well known ABC NewsRadio sports announcer Mike Vincent.
 Vincent became interested in cricket at an early age as his father used to represent Eden Roskill Cricket Club of Auckland in first grade cricket and took Lou to all the international matches at Eden Park.

 At the age of 15, his parents separated with Mike and Lou moving to Adelaide in Australia where Lou began playing in the age-tournaments.
 After Vincent was left out of several important age-group games by his coach, he decided to move back to New Zealand at the age of 18.

 When Vincent returned to New Zealand he had the opportunity to play for New Zealand in the 1998 Under 19 Cricket World Cup.

 He played for Esholt Cricket Club of the Bradford Cricket League in England during the off season while continuing to play for Auckland in New Zealand domestic cricket.
-He also considered jockeying as a career and has umpired Australian Rules football.
+He also considered jockeying as a career and has umpired Australian rules football.

+In 2023, Vincent was living in the Southland town of Lumsden.